Ring Anatomy & Ring Setting Types

 #11 - Pave Setting

-Pave or micro pave setting is very popular right now and features small diamonds set close together.
+Pave or micro pave ring setting type is very popular right now and features small diamonds set close together.

 #12 - Pave Setting